top of page

 written by: Su Shi (11th AC, social name 'Dongpo')

-new En. trans.+ annot. by Julia Min ( Feb.
+En. trans.+ annot. by Julia Min ( Feb.
 2023)

-The frosty wind is here before the crops mature.
+The frosty wind comes before grain matures.

 Nothing’s left, what shall I do for next year?

-Than the sacrificed wife to Yellow River.
+like the sacrificed wife to Lord Yellow River.

 Notes:

-1. To echo the rhymes of, ‘heshi’ or heyun’, a poem composed in the same rhyming pattern as another poem to show appreciation; I have not been able to find anything like this in the English world, so I call it ‘an echoe poem’, or here in full, ‘to echo the rhymes of’.
+1. ‘To echo the rhymes’: (‘heshi’ or ‘heyun’), a poem composed in the same rhyming pattern as another poem to show appreciation; I have not been able to find anything like this in the English-speaking world, so I call it ‘an echo poem’, or, here in full, ‘to echo the rhymes of’ or ‘in echo to the rhymes of’.

 3. Lord Gong and Lord Huang: Lord Gong Sui and Lord Huang Bai, two highly respected officials from the Han Dynasty;